 In cases of plagiarism or cheating at Marygrove:

-In cases involving penalties of failing a course or expulsion from the College, the Dean will schedule a consultation with the student and the instructor(s) involved.
-The Dean of Student Affairs may be requested by the student, faculty member or Dean to be present as an objective observer at any such conferences.
+In cases involving penalties of failing a course or expulsion from the College, the Chief Academic Officer (CAO) will schedule a consultation with the student and the instructor(s) involved.
+The Vice President for Enrollment Management and Student Affairs or his/her designee may be requested by the student, faculty member or CAO to be present as an objective observer at any such conferences.
 The student will also be informed of this decision by mail.

-If the Dean receives two notifications of academic dishonesty for the same student, a consultation will be scheduled with the student, the Dean, and the Dean of Student Affairs and serious academic consequences will be assigned.
+If the Academic Affairs Office receives two notifications of academic dishonesty for the same student, a consultation will be scheduled with the student, the CAO, and the Vice President for Student Affairs and Enrollment Management or his/her designee and serious academic consequences will be assigned.

-The student has the right to request an appeal at any stage of these processes through the regular academic appeal procedure that appears in the Marygrove College Undergraduate and Graduate Catalogs.
+The student has the right to request an appeal at any stage of these processes through the regular academic appeal procedure that appears in the Marygrove College Course Catalog.

 Marygrove College provides its students with the opportunity to file complaints directly to the College regarding Academic, Advising, Business Office, Campus Life, Financial, and Financial Aid.
 A Student Complaint Form is available for that purpose and you will receive a prompt reply to your complaint.
 Directions on how to use this link can be found on the link ‘Complaint Portal Instructions’.